keithalewis/math/ep.md

 result about efficient portfolios.

 There are well-founded criticisms of the CAPM, but it has value as an easily understood model.
-Traders are concerned about Sharpe ratios to this day to tailor returns for an investment strategy while accounting for risk.
+Portfolio managers use Sharpe ratios to tailor returns for an investment strategy while accounting for risk.
 The CAPM demonstrates a constraint on expected returns and covariance of efficient portfolios.
-We show a much stronger constraint: effcient portfolios satisfy an equality of realized returns as random variables.
+We show a much stronger constraint: efficient portfolios satisfy an equality of realized returns as random variables.
 This allows the value-at-risk, or any risk measure, of efficient portfolios to be calculated, something not possible using the classical result that only holds for expected values.